 - Most of our mid- and upper-level courses are designed to focus on timely research questions designed to developed student skills in practical problem solving.

-- Our students are active participants in presenting research posters at USM's annual Thinking Matters, annual Maine Water Conference, and other conferences.
+- Our students are active participants in presenting research posters at USM's annual Thinking Matters Conference, the annual Maine Water Conference, and other conferences.

 - We do not just teach science, policy and planning, we study it with our students!